 This is a very new system and it would be surprising if there were not a few gremlins lurking in it somewhere.
 If you have any problems using it please email the Climbs Editor.

 Please note that these pages are only for recording new routes and commenting on existing ones and other aspects of the FRCC's guidebooks.
-They are not for any other sort of enquiry or general chat for which we would recommend the forums at UK Climbing are useful for anything else...
+The forums at UK Climbing are useful for anything else...